International Education: Off-Campus Studies

 Study Abroad Financial Aid

-- Up to 50% of institutional financial aid, depending on available funds: all JBU-approved domestic programs.
+- Up to 50% of JBU institutional aid, depending on available funds: CCCU domestic - American Studies Program - Washington DC.

 Awarding Study Abroad Financial Aid